Nowy Sącz: Economy

 During the Polish communist regime, Nowy Sącz was the capital of Nowy Sącz Voivodeship (1975–98).
 In the 1950s the Polish authorities applied a special economic programme for the town, called the Nowy Sacz Experiment.
 The plan was to provide improvement and acceleration of the region's economic development, but it was only partially completed.
 The town was an important centre of the railway industry, and now contains one of the biggest railway engineering works in Poland.
-Since the social and political changes in Poland that started in 1989, the industry has faced economic problems.
+After the fall of communism in 1989, the industry faced economic problems, but overcame them eventually.
+Newag is now exporting trains to other European countries.

 Nowy Sącz is also important in the food industry, specialising in processing fruits, especially apples.
 Most of the factories were in the Biegonice district.
 Now the local government is trying to change the structure of the industry, restructuring old factories and encouraging new companies to start up.
 This initiative also includes a move to the hi-tech industry.
 Nowy Sącz had one of the first computer companies in Poland, with the largest assembly plant in Europe, but this has closed due to ownership friction with the government.
 The building trade is also represented in the town, which has a major European window-manufacturer, Fakro.
 Like all the bigger towns in Lesser Poland, it has seen a significant influx of the largest European grocery chains.

-A main economic problem now is the high level of unemployment which, officially about 20%, is one of the highest in the European Union.
-Recently the local government has tried to address the persistent economic and social problems of the local Romani community, including access to utilities and education.